NEW YORK TECH CATALOG 2024–2025

 The program may be completed in as few as 30 credits for those students that have prior undergraduate-level business experience.
 The program consists of the waivable program core, business analytics requirement, non-waivable program core, and capstone courses.

-Curriculum Requirements for the Certificate in Esports Management and Entrepreneurship
+Curriculum Requirements for Certificate in Esports Management and Entrepreneurship

 Major Requirements